mallumoSK/log/README.md

 ```

 ### Enable / Disable by static variable:
-####  if is library user in android project BUT in junit test, this prevent writing output to android logger output
+####  if is library used in android project BUT in junit test, this prevent writing output to android logger output
 ```kotlin
 tk.mallumo.log.LOGGER_CONSOLE_FORCE
 ```